-Example: It may be appropriate to provide rubbish and recycling bins at high profile, high use locations such as Premier Parks and Sports Parks but not at remote or relatively undeveloped reserves.
-The provision guidelines may be included as an amendment to this plan, or be included in the Open Spaces Strategy, or form part of the asset management plan for example.
+Example: It may be appropriate to provide rubbish and recycling bins at high profile, high use sites like Sports Parks but not at remote or relatively undeveloped reserves.
+The provision guidelines may be included as an amendment to this plan, or be included in the Parks and Open Spaces Strategy, or form part of the asset management plan for example.